alan2207/epic-stack-with-user-impersonation/README.md

 user without knowing their password.
 This is useful for troubleshooting issues that a user may be experiencing.

-This demonstrates how to implement this feature in an Epic Stack application.
+This example demonstrates how to implement this feature in an Epic Stack application.

+## Demo:

 ![Demo](./demo.gif)